JDSRAO/VideoManagement/README.md

 ## Installation
 Please find below the installation guidelines:
 1. Please install dotnet framework 4.6.1 (if you have not already)
-2. Download the .msi installer from https://github.com/JDSRAO/VideoManagement/releases
+2. Download the latest .msi installer from https://github.com/JDSRAO/VideoManagement/releases
 3. Run downloaded installer

 ## Usage